 90. The University expects that all work submitted for assessment by students is the student's own work, without falsification of any kind.
 Students are expected to offer their own analysis and presentation of information gleaned from research, even when group exercises are carried out.
 Insofar as students rely on sources, they should reference these in accordance with the appropriate convention in their discipline.
 It is the responsibility of the student to familiarise themselves with the rules governing assessment, including conduct in examinations and the correct academic conventions for referencing and acknowledging the work of others.
 91. The Academic Misconduct Policy applies to all students enrolled on undergraduate and taught postgraduate courses at the University of Suffolk and covers academic misconduct in any form of assessment including written examinations, coursework and oral/practical assessments.
 92. Allegations of research misconduct against students enrolled on undergraduate and taught postgraduate courses will be considered under the Research Misconduct Policy.

-93. All allegations of academic or research misconduct against students on a postgraduate research programme will be considered under the relevant misconduct policy of the institution responsible for conferring their award.
+93. All allegations of academic or research misconduct against students on a postgraduate Version: 1.0 (August 2021) Owner: Academic Registrar Page 20 of 44 research programme will be considered under the relevant misconduct policy of the institution responsible for conferring their award.

-Academic Appeals

-94. The University's Academic Appeals Procedure is intended to allow students enrolled on undergraduate and taught postgraduate courses to appeal their ratified academic results as published by Assessment Boards, or circumstances relating to them.
+Academic Appeals 94.
+The University's Academic Appeals Procedure is intended to allow students enrolled on undergraduate and taught postgraduate courses to appeal their ratified academic results as published by Assessment Boards, or circumstances relating to them.